import tensorflow as tf

 x_mu_interaction : bool, optional

-If True, interaction between latent variables and parameters (default is True).
+If True, include interaction features between state and parameters.

 mask : array-like, optional